What is Australia known for?

 Australia also has one of the most urbanized populations in the world, with the majority living in cities and coastal areas, and is one of the world’s most heavily populated countries.

 Australia is world famous for its natural wonders and vast expanses of beaches, deserts, bushland, and outback.

 Australia occupies a considerable landmass of 7.6 million square kilometers, making it the sixth largest country in the world.

 This continent is the largest island of Oceania and a place with many natural and artificial attractions.

 1 Sydney Harbour

-Among the most famous sites in Australia, is the Sydney Opera House, and Sydney Harbour Bridge.
+Among the most famous things in Australia, is the Sydney Opera House, and Sydney Harbour Bridge.

 These are part of Australia’s national heritage, along with other prominent sites in the country.

 Sydney is the picturesque city of Australia.
 Read more on how to visit Sydney on a budget here.